Luma-Programming-Language/bolt/scripts/init_scripts/README.md

 This allows frameworks, libraries and project types to have their own project setup bolt scripts.

 This is framed around C# and how they do it.

+--
+This directory will hold default templates for projects.